adamedx/autographps/README.md

 Note that we assign the connection to a variable -- we'll need it later to use with the cmdlets that actully access the graph.
 The cmdlet does not actually "connect" to the graph -- in fact, no authentication is actually performed when this command executes.
 Instead, authentication will occur the first time this connection is used in a subsequent call to one of the graph access cmdlets.

-The `NewGraphConnection` cmdlet supports arguments that specify both the authentication mechanism and the graph.
+The `New-GraphConnection` cmdlet supports arguments that specify both the authentication mechanism and the graph.
 For example, the previous invocation with no arguments is the equivalent of the following command:

 ```powershell
 $msgraphconnection = New-GraphConnection -graphtype msgraph -authtype msa # Use MSA auth with MS Graph